On this page

 - Welding hazards, including UV radiation.

-- Risk of pain or injury from awkward positions, repetitive manual tasks, or lifting heavy objects.
+- Working in extreme conditions.
+Risk of pain or injury from awkward positions, repetitive manual tasks, or lifting heavy objects.

 - Moulds, fungi and bacteria.